gjeanmart/kauri-content/loom_tutorial/README.md

 ## Step 3: Interact with the contract from the web app

-In the next step, we will develop a dApp using React, Web3 and Loom-js to interact with the Smart Contract previously deployed on the Loom extdev network
+In the next step, we will develop a simplistic dApp using React, Web3 and Loom-js to interact with the Smart Contract previously deployed on the Loom extdev network

 1. Initialise a React project